-We encourage consumers who are looking to buy or sell a home to work with a local Realtor®.
+RPCRA and Florida Gulf Coast MLS encourage consumers who are looking to buy or sell a home to work with a local Realtor®.
 Realtors® offer expert, up-to-date insights into neighborhood market conditions and can help buyers and sellers make informed, confident decisions.
 By consulting a trusted real estate professional, consumers gain a realistic understanding of current housing trends and opportunities.

-We welcome the opportunity to engage in a more in-depth discussion with you to provide further context for a future article or follow-up piece.
+RPCRA and Florida Gulf Coast MLS have offered The Wall Street Journal the opportunity to engage in a more in-depth discussion to provide additional context for any future articles or follow-up coverage.